-This post on “operating negligently so as to endanger” will address the following legal questions:
+This post on “operating negligently so as to endanger” will answer some frequently asked questions.

 “Whoever, upon any way or in any place which the public has a right of access or [in] any place to which members of the public have access as invitees or licensees, operates a motor vehicle…negligently so that the lives or safety of the public might be endangered…shall be punished…”

-In order to prove a defendant guilty of operating negligently so as to endanger, the Commonwealth must prove ALL three of the following beyond a reasonable doubt (ALL):
+In order to prove a defendant guilty of operating negligently so as to endanger, the Commonwealth must prove ALL three of the following beyond a reasonable doubt:

 2. That the defendant operated or did so either: